Trade Gold Trading

 Smoothed Moving Average

-The energies chart example illustrated and explained below shows SMA, EMA and LWMA.
+The chart example highlighted & described below displays SMA, EMA and LWMA.
 The SMMA energies moving average is not commonly used so it is not shown below.

-The LWMA energies indicator reacts fastest to energies price data, followed by the EMA and then the SMA.
+The LWMA indicator reacts fastest to price data, followed by the EMA and then the SMA.

 SMA, LWMA, EMA - Types of Energies Trading Moving Averages